 ActivitiesPort Renfrew is only a two hour scenic drive from Victoria.
-Lots of activities are readily accessible for the avid eco-tourist as well as to those just wanting a quite, beautiful place to relax and take it all in.
+Lots of activities are readily accessible for the avid eco-tourist, as well as to those just wanting a quiet, beautiful place to relax and take it all in.

 Two to four days is ideal for exploring the area.
-Whether you want to hike for a week, a day, or an hour there is a trail for you.
-Choose from a variety of well marked and maintained hiking trails including the world renowned West Coast Trail and Juan De Fuca Marine Trail as well as short day trails that take you along the beach, beside rivers and waterfalls or through old growth forest.
-See the Red Creek Fir, the world's largest Douglas Fir tree at over 240 ft. tall and is 700 to 1000 yrs old.
+Whether you want to hike for a week, a day, or an hour, there is a trail for you.
+Choose from a variety of well marked and maintained hiking trails, including the world renowned West Coast Trail and Juan De Fuca Marine Trail, as well as short day trails that take you along the beach, beside rivers and waterfalls or through old growth forest.
+See the Red Creek Fir, the world's largest Douglas Fir tree at over 240 ft. tall and estimated to be 700 to 1000 yrs old.

 Visit Botanical Beach with its' rich tidal pool marine life and beautiful coastal forest walk.
 Adventure sports abound.
 Kayak or Canoe the rivers, inlet and ocean.
 Surf, mountain bike or go on a marine eco-tour for whales, porpoise, sea lions and much more.